xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2021.24 August 3, 2021
+   -- bug (gil)   Fix Twinkle new render method bug that affected all Twinkles but the first one 2021.24 August 3, 2021
    -- enh (scott) Added experimental Light-o-rama S5 Preview/Model Import
    -- enh (scott) Allow the multiple selection of groups with right click "Add Model to Group" option